jschneider98/uiwatcher-docs/README.md

 # UiWatcher Documentation

 UiWatcher is a web analytics tool.
 UiViewer is an accompanying tool that is used to visualize the data collected by UiWatcher.
-UiWatcher/UiViewer require a subsription from *UXT* in order to be used.
+UiWatcher/UiViewer require a subscription from **UXT** in order to be used.

 # Versions